The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 ‘Unnerved’ by implications

-Worries about AI beset students of Arts University Plymouth, England, where Stephanie Owens serves as dean.
+Worries about AI beset students of Arts University Plymouth, England, where Johnstown native Stephanie Owens serves as dean.

 “Creative fields are constantly having to incorporate innovation, but what’s different now for students is they are feeling a real challenge to their own authorship and their own originality,” Owens said.
 “Your training is to visualize things that other people can’t, so they are feeling very unnerved.”